Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 Immediate Treatments to Support the Patient

-Oxygen is almost always administered right away, usually through a tube that enters through the nose.
+Oxygen is almost always administered right away, usually through a tube that sits in the nostrils.

-The patient is given aspirin if one was not taken at home.
+The person is given aspirin if one was not taken at home.

 Medications for Relieving Symptoms

-Morphine.Morphine not only relieves pain and reduces anxiety but also relaxes blood vessels, aiding the circulation of blood and oxygen to the heart.
+Morphine.Morphine not only relieves pain and reduces anxiety but also relaxes blood vessels, aiding the circulation of blood and oxygen to the heart and lungs.
 Morphine can decrease blood pressure and slow down the heart.
-In patients in whom such effects may worsen their heart attacks, other drugs may be used.
+In people in whom such effects may worsen their heart attacks, other drugs may be used.

 Opening the Arteries: Emergency Angioplasty or Thrombolytic Drugs

 With a STEMI heart attack, a clot that has formed in a coronary artery that supplies oxygen to the heart muscle blocks it completely.
-Opening a clotted artery as quickly as possible is the best approach to improving survival and limiting the amount of heart muscle that is permanently damaged.
+Opening a clotted artery as quickly as possible is the best way to improve survival and limit the amount of heart muscle that is permanently damaged.
 Guidelines recommend that communities have emergency systems in place to ensure that heart attack patients are directed to appropriate medical centers equipped to treat them as quickly as possible.

 The standard medical and surgical solutions for opening arteries are: